Livestock Windbreak Fencing Options

-Metal Fencing Panels can offer long-term solutions for protecting livestock during cold months.
+Metal fencing panels can offer long-term solutions for protecting livestock during cold months.
 As the temperature drops, livestock require more food to maintain their bodies.
-Providing a windbreak has shown to save feed costs by lowering livestock's required intake during colder periods.
+Providing a cattle windbreak has shown to save feed costs by lowering livestock's required intake during colder periods.
 In addition to saving ranchers money on feed, windbreaks help minimize illness and protect young during calving seasons.

 When choosing between creating a portable and static windbreak to protect livestock, the primary factors become ease-of-access and location.
 Static designed windbreaks will create a stronger, long-term solution for protecting calving areas and structures.
 They provide better stability and can double their usefulness for corralling and livestock enclosures.

 Portable cattle windbreaks are normally created using chains of windbreak panels mounted to steel piping and sometimes used in conjunction with a portable base similar to a trailer.
 These allow ranchers to quickly alternate location and direction based on incoming weather patterns.
 An additional benefit to portable windbreaks allows ranchers to relocate livestock to fresh areas and allow the damaged soil to regenerate in previously used areas.
 This helps maintain a healthy herd and prevent illness.

 When designing a layout for windbreaks, you must first decide on the order of protection you would like to achieve.
 Will snow or wind be your priority?
 Each region often recommends a specific layout for their windbreaks, and some counties even offer tax credits or assisted financing based on the design you choose.